-Enough has been written about the recent regulation changes permitted by the FDA regarding the labelling policies of food items.
-The reasons given for this drastic action was ‘supply chain disruptions from COVID-19.’
-Reactions from the allergy community were swift and fast coming, with outrage, fear and shock being expressed across the online communities by those effected by food allergies as well as those who aren’t.
+Enough has been written about the recent regulation changes permitted by the FDA regarding the labeling policies of food items.
+The reason given for this drastic action was ‘supply chain disruptions from COVID-19.’
+Reactions from the allergy community were swift and fast coming, with outrage, fear, and shock being expressed across the online communities by those affected by food allergies as well as those who aren’t.

-With 32 million Americans affected by food allergies, you’d be hard-pressed to find someone who is not either personally affect or know someone who is.
-What is perhaps the most painful and disappointing part of this saga is that over the past few years there have been many advances towards a safer world for people with food allergies, with changes taking effect in the labelling policies and restaurant regulations, school education towards food allergies and overall acceptance and awareness towards the people affected and their challenges.
-In one unexpected swipe the FDA seems to have taken the world many steps backwards.
+With 32 million Americans affected by food allergies, you’d be hard-pressed to find someone who is not either personally affects or knows someone who is.
+What is perhaps the most painful and disappointing part of this saga is that over the past few years there have been many advances towards a safer world for people with food allergies, with changes taking effect in the labeling policies and restaurant regulations, school education towards food allergies and overall acceptance and awareness towards the people affected and their challenges.
+In one unexpected swipe, the FDA seems to have taken the world many steps backward.

 Although this policy is currently still standing there have still been a few positive counter-actions that have taken place since the FDA modifications.